NIH-CIT-OIR-SPIS/MouseVUER/CAD_Models/README.md

 For the modular rack, one mid bar subassembly is required.
 A 5/32" and 3/16" Allen key are required for assembly.
-First slide two T-nuts (a part of the Locking Clamp assembly, P/N 8020-4002-black, Allentown Inc., Allentown, NJ) and an Igloo bar on the inside rails of the side bars.
+First slide two T-nuts (a part of the Locking Clamp assembly, P/N 8020-4002-black, Allentown Inc., Allentown, NJ) and an Camera Mounting Enclosure bar on the inside rails of the side bars.
-Secure the igloo bar in place approximately 78mm offset from the side bar face end.
-The igloo bar is secured by the rest of the Locking Clamp (P/N 8020-4002-black, Allentown Inc., Allentown, NJ).
+Secure the Camera Mounting Enclosure bar in place approximately 78mm offset from the side bar face end.
+The Camera Mounting Enclosure bar is secured by the rest of the Locking Clamp (P/N 8020-4002-black, Allentown Inc., Allentown, NJ).
 Next on the bottom side of the side bars, secure four corner brackets flesh to the face ends of the side bars.
 The assembly steps 1 to 3 and resulting rack mid